 Blended learning models enable learning to take place anywhere and at any time.
 And far from having a negative impact on educational attainment, these models are opening opportunities to all types of learners by blending the best of educational science and cutting-edge technology.

-For single parents, people with a disability, those who are neurodiverse, have caring responsibilities or live in the countryside far from the city and its associated opportunities, the continuing rise in remote working and the possibility of blended apprenticeship delivery offers a chance to return to the classroom and to achieve a career that was previously out of
+For single parents, people with a disability, those who are neurodiverse, have caring responsibilities or live in the countryside far from the city and its associated opportunities, the continuing rise in remote working and the possibility of blended apprenticeship delivery offers a chance to return to the classroom and to achieve a career that was previously out of reach.

 Recognising the gaps in apprenticeship uptake, alongside the advances in technology and changes in how we now expect and like to live, learn and work, reveals an opportunity to further diversity and inclusion in education, to address social justice and enhance social mobility.
 When seeking to fix the drop in the number of apprenticeship starts at levels 2 and 3, employers, educators and policymakers should take the advantages of remote working and blended apprenticeship delivery into consideration.
 Doing so will open up the life-changing impact that access to education and employment can have to everyone.